sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>neofetch</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : CLI system information tool written in Bash
+Short desc    : CLI system information tool written in Bash
 URL          : https://github.com/dylanaraps/neofetch
-Лицензия     : MIT
+License      : MIT
-Описание     : Neofetch displays information about your system next to an image,
+Descript     : Neofetch displays information about your system next to an image,
              : your OS logo, or any ASCII file of your choice.
 The main purpose of Neofetch
              : is to be used in screenshots to show other users what OS/distribution you're
              : running, what theme/icons you're using and more.